bytezen/IML400/workshops/trojuin/README.md

 # Trojuin

-In this workshop you are going to be developing javascript skills in the while solving a fun problem.
+In this workshop you are going to be sharpening your javascript skills while solving a fun problem.
 The goals of this workshop are:

-* get familiar with javascript syntax
+* (re)introduce javascript syntax
 * learn to think procedurally to solve a problem
 * begin to understand the interaction of javascript / DOM and CSS
+* introduce you to the modulus operator and its use in solving conditional branching problems